California Lemon Law – Lemon Law News Releases

 California Lemon Law Statute and Consumer Information.
 The California Lemon Law (officially known as the Song-Beverly Consumer Warranty act, found in California Civil Code sections 1790 et seq.) is a law designed to protect consumers that purchase or lease warranted motor vehicles.
 If it is determined that a motor vehicle is a “lemon”, the motor vehicle’s warrantor must repurchase or replace the motor vehicle from the buyer.
 The vehicles use, safety or value must be

 Driving in the rain and engine failure – what you need to know… Consumers all too often do not know that a simple “drive through the flooded intersection” can mean engine death on their cars.
 It can also happen on flooded roadways of any type.
 The air duct that leads into your vehicle’s engine is located somewhere at the front radiator support area just behind your front grille.
 These plastic airways have an air filter

 “Lemon Law Bytes” is Copyright 2/1/2019 The Law Offices of William R. McGee, APLC

 Disclaimer: all Lemon Law Bytes articles are for informational purposes only.
 None of the content should be construed or assumed to be legal advice.
 If you desire legal advice on your 2013 or newer vehicle, please call us to speak with one of our attorneys.

 Find out if you have a lemon law case today!

-(Your vehicle is a 2013 - 2020, purchased or leased in California and under the manufacturer’s factory warranty, or it recently expired.)
+(Your vehicle is a 2013 - 2021, purchased or leased from a dealership in California and under the manufacturer’s factory warranty, or it recently expired.)